lubojr/naucse.python.cz/lessons/beginners-en/exceptions-pl4ua/index.md

 But Python does not know what the right solution is.
-During the execution, it simply reaches an error state where it cannot continue and gives up with a nice report where the error happened (we call this report a `stack trace`).
+During the execution, it simply reaches an error state where it cannot continue and gives up with a nice report where the error happened (we call this report a *stack trace*).

-This behaviour is called an *exception*.
-When Python reaches an error state it *raises* an exception (`ZeroDivisionError` in our case).
+This situation is called an *exception*.
+When Python reaches an error state it *raises* an exception object (`ZeroDivisionError` in our case).
-This exception is propagated up trough the stack of the calling function and, if not caught, it eventual kills the running script.
+This exception is propagated up through the stack of the called functions and, if not caught, it eventual kills the running script.

 ## Raising an exception

-In Python, an *exception* is by the command `raise`.
+In Python, an *exception* is raised by the command `raise`.
-The command is followed by the name of the exception we want to raise and a short description of what went wrong (in parentheses).
+The command is followed by the name of the exception we want to raise and an optional short description of what went wrong (in parentheses).

 ```python
 MAX_ALLOWED_VALUE = 20